sasteper/realeastate-france/README.md

 ## Technologies used

 `Python` · `Flet` · `scikit-learn` · `statsmodels` · `pandas` · `BeautifulSoup4` · `SQLite` · `pytest` · `pdoc`

+## Disclaimer

+This project is intended for educational purposes only.
+It does not aim to violate any copyright or intellectual property rights.
+All data used in this project comes from publicly available sources.

+This project is not intended for commercial use.
+``